 As per last year, It is expected that Admission will be done through JEE (Main) – 2018.
 Eligible candidates will fill the application form of JEE (Main) – 2018.
 Subsequently counseling will be done by CSAB-2018.
-All candidates are advised to refer to website of JEE (Main) – 2018 (www.jeemain.nic.in) and CSAB -2018/JoSAA-2018 website for further details.
+All candidates are advised to refer our pages of JEE (Main) – 2018 and CSAB -2018 / JoSAA-2018 website for further details.

 Degree Programme B.E.
 (Lateral Entry)

 Bachelor of Engineering is a continuation of technical expertise acquired in corresponding Diploma programmes and offers an opportunity to Diploma holders to obtain Bachelor Degree in Engineering.

 - All candidates who have passed Diploma course in any discipline from SLIET or from any other polytechnic affiliated with any State Board of Technical Education and approved by All India Council for Technical Education (AICTE), securing 55% marks or CGPA 5.5 on 10-point scale or equivalent (50% or CGPA 5.0 on a 10-point scale or equivalent in case of candidates belonging to reserved categories, SC/ST/OBC (Non Creamy Layer)/PH) are eligible to compete for admission to the appropriate B.E. programmes.

 - Those who are appearing in final examination may also apply.